arturparkhisenko/install-dotfiles-etc/www-always-changes/js.md

 - LSP liskov's substution principle (use inheritance only if you mean substitutability)
 - DIP dependency injection principle
 - CQRS Command-Query Responsibility Segregation

+# Technology stack

+- TT(technology trigger): Rust
+- EE(extended expectations): React
+- SE(slofp enlightment): Ember
+- PP(plato of productivity): Node, Java

+## bpbp555 (for new tec or languages)

+- build tools
+- package manager
+- basic ideas
+- philosophy
+- 5-10 most popular libs
+- 5-10 people
+- 5-10 products using it
+- all + and - of tec.

+## 4 steps of bpbp555

+- awareness (10% of time)
+- exploration (20% of time)
+- investment (60% of time)
+- practice ($)